 The requirements of the Disputes clause at FAR 52.233-1 are supplemented to provide that matters involving the interpretation of tariffed retail rates, tariff rate schedules, and tariffed terms provided under this contract are subject to the jurisdiction and regulation of the utility rate commission having jurisdiction.

 552.242-70 Status Report of Orders and Shipments.
-As prescribed in 542.1107, insert the following clause:

 STATUS REPORT OF ORDERS AND SHIPMENTS (FEB 2009)